martij222/capstone-project/README.md

 | Forward       |	LeBron James          | Kevin Durant     | Blake Griffin      |
 | Center        |	Anthony Davis         | Joel Embiid      | Karl-Anthony Towns |

-As of April 30, 2019, the actual teams have not yet been announced.
+As of May 15, 2019, the actual teams have not yet been announced.